FINRA: Broker numbers up for first time in years

 That's according to the Financial Industry Regulatory Authority's latest industry snapshot, released on Thursday.
 The number of registered representatives at brokerages rose to 620,882 in 2022, up from 612,435 the previous year.
 Although that was only a modest 1% increase and the 2022 total came in below the 629,475 registered reps recorded in 2018, it still marked the first time the figure had climbed in at least the five previous years.

-Increases were seen in both the number of firms registered solely with FINRA, the broker-dealer industry's self-regulator, and so-called hybrid outfits with advisory arms also registered with the Securities and Exchange Commission.
-The number of pure brokerage firms rose 304,867 to 308,565 from 2021 to 2022 and the number hybrids went from 307,590 to 312,317 over the same two years.
+Increases were seen in both employees at firms registered solely with FINRA, the broker-dealer industry's self-regulator, and so-called hybrid outfits with advisory arms also registered with the Securities and Exchange Commission.
+Employees of pure brokerage firms rose from 304,867 to 308,565 from 2021 to 2022 and the number hybrids went from 307,590 to 312,317 over the same two years.

 Meanwhile, the total number of firms registered with FINRA continued to decline, suggesting consolidation remains an industry trend.
 That figure came in at 3,378 in 2022, down from 3,394 the year before.